 If you’ve got a long commute to work or find yourself waiting for different things a lot, start utilizing this idle time to learn.
 Listening to podcasts and audiobooks is a great way to pass time and you can gain a lot of useful knowledge.
 Not only can you learn valuable information that you can use in your life, you will have more to talk about with people and they’ll find you more interesting.

-Start planning things out.
+Start planning things out

 Instead of running into town at the first thought of something you need to do, think of anything else you need to do while your out.
-The few extra minutes of planning your trips could save hours of mindlessly wondering around stores.
+The few extra minutes of planning your trips could save hours of mindlessly wandering around stores.
 You’ll get more done and waste less time if you stick to a plan when you’re running errands.

 Think of ways to increase your income over time.

-There’s countless way to make more money with your time.
+There are countless ways to make more money with your time.
 If you’re an employee, spend more time learning what you can do to become more valuable to your company.
 If you can show your boss that you’ve become more valuable, you should be able to ask for more money when it comes time to get a raise.
 Outside of work, spend more time thinking of ways to bring in more income.
 There are so many ways to start a side hustle now and everyone should have at least one.

 While procrastination isn’t always a negative thing, waiting to start something you’ve been wanting to do could cost you in the long run.
 I could have waited longer to start this blog but may have gotten distracted with something else if I didn’t start when I did.
-Now that I’ve started, I have motivation to continue.
+Now that I’ve started, I have the motivation to continue.
 Starting something is usually the hardest part when it comes to things we’ve never done before.
 When it comes to your career, procrastinating on job hunting could cost you hundreds of thousands of dollars over the years.
 The task of going to interviews and writing resumes sounds dreadful so most people stay content at the same job for years.
 You quite possibly could get a job offer that is better in every aspect if you look around so this isn’t something to procrastinate over.